developerByInstruct/Annoter/README.md

   - Detailed caption for product images
   - Lifestyle caption for lifestyle images
 - Interactive data editor for reviewing and editing captions
+- Generate comprehensive reports:
-- Generate PDF reports with side-by-side comparisons of captions from different models
+  - PDF reports with side-by-side comparisons of captions from different models
-- Download the updated Excel file with generated captions
+  - Updated Excel file with generated captions
+- Single-click download of both PDF and Excel reports in a ZIP archive

 ## Requirements
 - Python 3.7+